nnssec/AnonymousChat/README.md

-# AnonymousChat
+# Anonymous Forum
-This repo is for an anonymous chat application.
+This repo is for an anonymous forum.